UDTS | Christian Leadership Program Information

 - Fill out an online application.

-- Upon acceptance you will receive an email from us with your log-in and registration information.
+- Upon acceptance you will receive an email from us.
+Reply to the email with the courses you would like to initially register for.

 We require all of our online students to take Online Learning Certification (OLC).
 This course is designed to give students an introduction to online learning.
 During this experience, you will master the tools and techniques that make online learning